soufianetahiri/os-security-assessment/README.md

 ## ⚠️ Disclaimer

 This tool is provided as-is for security assessment purposes.
 Always verify results and consult security professionals for critical systems.
+AI generated 90% of the code and the readme.

 ## 📚 Dependencies